piotrsiupa/git-istash/README.md

 In case of conflicts, instead of refusing and demanding to run it without `--index`, they apply index and working directory changes separately and stop to resolve conflicts when needed, similar to `git rebase`.
 After the conflicts are resolved, the commands can be resumed with `--continue`.
 Alternatively, `--abort` can be used to cancel the operation and return to the repository state before it started.
-Even if there were multiple stages of conflict resolution, *the index saved to the stash entry will be preserved*.
+Because of the multi-stage conflict resolution, *the index saved to the stash entry will be preserved*.

 ## Installation